One of the true pioneers of surgical hair restoration, a true global pioneer in the field, is Dr David J Seager.

 Dr Seager used an old fashioned 4mm punch, plug grafts, mini-micro grafts, follicular unit grafts as harvested by strip surgery and follicular unit extraction (FUE).
 Later, implanter pens were introduced to the procedure and have made stick and place a much more popular and simple placement technique.
 In a traditional FUT procedure the follicular units grafts (hairs) are obtained from the back of the scalp (sometimes from other areas of the scalp and body as well).

-With this method, we can ensure that we are able to perfectly implant even the smallest single unit hair grafts into the scalp without damaging the hair bulb.
-This provides a higher hair graft survival rate and also ensures that the hairs are implanted at the correct angulation to the scalp.
+With this method, we can ensure that we are able to perfectly implant even the smallest single unit of hair grafts into the scalp without damaging the hair bulb.
+This provides a higher hair graft survival rate and ensures that the hairs are implanted at the correct angulation to the scalp.
 Together this looks as natural as your own growing hair.

-This single UniStrand™ “stick and place” method improves our results because we are able to achieve denser looking results with fewer grafts, as this method helps ensure a higher hair graft success rate when transplanting.
+This single UniStrand™ “stick and place” method improves our results because we are able to achieve denser-looking results with fewer grafts, as this method helps ensure a higher hair graft success rate when transplanting.

 Dr Seager believed that with the ‘stick and place’ technique, one could more densely pack “chubbier” grafts.
 He liked this because he believed that telogen (i.e. invisible resting) follicles and chubbier grafts generally survive better than “skinny” grafts.
-These findings were confirmed in a study done by Dr Seager in 1997 and Dr Beehner in 1999 comparing chubby versus skinny grafts.
-Chubby grafts have a higher regrowth rate over skinny grafts after 6 months1,2.
+These findings were confirmed in a study by Dr Seager in 1997 and Dr Beehner in 1999 comparing chubby versus skinny grafts.
+Chubby grafts have a higher regrowth rate than skinny grafts after 6 months1,2.

 Dr Seager was one of the first surgeons to stop using punch grafts and implement mini graft transplantation to help his signature dense packing, natural hair look.